remixz/es2099/README.md

 ### Compatiblity

 ES2099 is compatible with every version before it (except ES2074... there's just a note not to talk about it).
 Because of this, all scripts are run through [`babel`](https://github.com/babel/babel) to create ES5 output.
-As well, if there are any ES2099 errors, your code will be run in Quirks mode.

 ### Future